Jbachtiger/ci-pp5-gamer-verse/README.md

 ![Homepage](docs/features/homepage_not_signed_in.png)

 ### Navbar
-The navbar is featured on all pages, is responsive and has active links functionality so the the user knows which link they are on by hovering on it in the navbar.
+The navbar is featured on all pages, is responsive and has active links functionality so the user knows which link they are on by hovering on it in the navbar.
 It is identical on all pages and is easy to use providing a good user experience.
 For mobile view, the navbar reduces to a burger menu.
 The purpose of this feature is to allow users to navigate all pages easily across all devices without having to use a back button to get to the next page.
 There is also authentication in place which will change what displays on the navbar depending on whether a user is logged in or not.

 - Logged out Navbar